twse/random-stuff/FontCreator Data Files and Registry Keys.md

 This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
 This dialog includes a note prompting the user to use the Professional Edition (it is shown if the program is detected to be running the Home Edition).
-Version 10.0 includes three unused features.
+Version 10.0 includes three unused features (the features were removed in version 11.0 & above).

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons are shown if the GPOS kerning tables are edited.
 The values at the beginning has a capital D in square brackets.